Paranoia (2021 film)

-Paranoia is a 2021 Indonesian thriller drama film directed and co-written by Riri Riza, produced by long-time collaborator Mira Lesmana.
+Paranoia is a 2021 Indonesian drama thriller film directed and co-written by Riri Riza, produced by long-time collaborator Mira Lesmana.
 The film stars Nirina Zubir, Nicholas Saputra, Caitlin North Lewis and Lukman Sardi.

 The film had its world premiere at the 25th Bucheon International Fantastic Film Festival in July 2021.

 Premise

 Dina runs away with her daughter, Laura, after her abusive husband Gion gets imprisoned.
 However, Gion is released from the prison due to the pandemic.
 This situation stresses her out and she is afraid Gion will find them.
 Meanwhile, Raka, a mysterious man appears in their life and makes things more complicated.